frostming/cachecontrol/docs/index.rst

   SPDX-License-Identifier: Apache-2.0

 ..
-CacheControl documentation master file, created by sphinx-quickstart on Mon Nov  4 15:01:23 2013.
+CacheYou documentation master file, created by sphinx-quickstart on Mon Nov  4 15:01:23 2013.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to CacheControl's documentation!
+Welcome to CacheYou's documentation!
 ========================================

-CacheControl is a port of the caching algorithms in httplib2_ for use with the requests_ session object.
+CacheYou is a maintained fork of CacheControl, which is a port of httplib2's caching algorithms.
+You can read the original documentation `here <https://cachecontrol.readthedocs.io/en/latest/>`_.

 It was written because httplib2's better support for caching is often mitigated by its lack of thread-safety.
 The same is true of requests in